Financial Constraints to Exporting: Experimental Evidence from Rwanda

 Intervention(s)

-1) We will use administrative data from the Rwandan Revenue Authority (RRA) including customs data, VAT tax data, corporate income tax data, and other datasets to estimate a model predicting likely adoption of the EGF based on firm characteristics.
-This analysis will be accessed on an on-site secure RRA data facility.
-The model will be used to identify ~5,000 firms with the highest propensity score (excluding existing recipients).
+1) We will use administrative data from the Rwandan Revenue Authority (RRA) including customs data, VAT tax data, corporate income tax data, and other datasets to estimate a model predicting likely adoption of the ECGF based on firm characteristics.
+This analysis will be accessed from an on-site secure RRA data facility.
+Given the focus of the ECGF, we included firms in tradable goods and services.
+Our final pool of firms will consist of ~5,000 that are i) current exporters, ii) potential exporters, iii) upstream firms that are selling to exporters or potential exporters.

-We will then conduct a listing exercise with these ~5,000 firms.
-This exercise will be conducted mostly on the phone, with an in-person follow-up for (potentially a subset) those unreachable via phone.
+2) We will then conduct a listing exercise with these ~5,000 firms.
+This exercise will be conducted mostly on the phone, with an in-person follow-up for a subset of those unreachable via phone.
 Firms will be given a short survey to collect additional contact information and gauge general interest in expanding access to credit and exporting.
-This will be used to screen out firms who (1) are hard to reach/unwilling to be surveyed; (2) do not express interest in increasing access to credit or (3) do not express interest in exporting in the future.
-We expect this to result in a reduced target sample of 2,000 firms.
+This will be used to screen out firms who (1) are hard to reach/unwilling to be surveyed; (2) do not express interest in increasing access to credit or (3) do not express interest in exporting in the future or supplying to exporters.
+Based on additional ECGF eligibility criteria (e.g. only domestic firms may participate) we expect this to result in a reduced target sample of ~2,000 firms.

 We will then conduct a door-to-door campaign in conjunction with the BRD for treatment firms.
-This campaign will be comprised of two components:
+This campaign will be comprised of the following components:

 Intervention Start Date